Buying at Auction

-Before you bid in person you need a paddle.
-You can get this from the office prior to the sale.
-If you are new to the saleroom, you will require two forms of ID, one to be photographic (e.g. passport, driving licence and a utility bill).
+Before you bid in person you need a paddle or buyer's number.
+You can get this from the office prior to the auction.
+If you are new to the auction room then you will require two forms of ID, one to be photographic (e.g. passport, driving licence and a utility bill) in order to register.

-If you are unable to be at the auction, you can leave an absentee bid.
+If you are unable to attend the auction then once registered, you can leave an absentee bid.
 You must indicate the maximum amount you wish to spend, excluding buyer’s premium.
-The auctioneer will execute your bid as cheaply as possible.

 We ask that you email your commission bids to us with your full name, address and contact details.

 When processed you will receive an email notifying you of receipt and confirmation of your bids.

 We are pleased to offer telephone bidding for higher value items (i.e. over £150) in some of our specialist antique and collectors' sales only.
 The number of lines are limited and are offered on a first come first served basis.
 All phone lines must be booked by 4pm on the day before the sale.
 We are unable to accept requests for telephone lines on the day of the sale.